Catecholaminergic Polymorphic Ventricular Tachycardia (CPVT) Panel

 About Catecholaminergic Polymorphic Ventricular Tachycardia (CPVT)

-Inherited Cases: Given its genetic basis, CPVT often appears in families, particularly in those with a history of sudden cardiac death or unexplained syncope (fainting).
+Given its genetic basis, CPVT often appears in families, particularly in those with a history of sudden cardiac death or unexplained syncope (fainting).
+CPVT mainly follows an autosomal dominant pattern of inheritance, and several genes have been reported as causative for CPVT including the ryanodine receptor 2 gene (RYR2).
+Variants in RYR2 gene are identified in around 60%-70% of the cases of CPVT.

 Gene Panel Workflow